How to use TinEye to search for an image

 1. How to search for an image

-You can search with a web address (URL) by simply copying the link into the search box on TinEye.
+Then paste the image or link into the search box on TinEye.

 2. What TinEye does with your search image

 TinEye does not save your search images.
-When you search with TinEye, your image is not saved, and not added to the TinEye index.
-TinEye adds millions of new images from the web every day by crawling the web directly.
+When you search with TinEye, your image is not saved, and it is not added to the TinEye index.
+TinEye crawls the web directly to add to its index.
 Using TinEye is private and secure.

 3. Using TinEye browser extensions